How to Perform a Content Audit

 If you want to conduct a content audit for SEO purposes, there are several major things to consider.
 First, focus on pages with low organic traffic but high traffic potential.
 Optimizing the content on these pages enables you to reach a wider target audience with less effort.

 After finding out which pages need improvement, proceed to analyzing their elements.
-Keep track of your headings, title tags, alt text, and various other elements.
+Keep track of your headings, title tags, alt text, and other elements.
 Optimizing these components is a surefire way to improve user experience and rank higher on SERPs.
 Issues associated with these elements can be found in SE Ranking’s Website Audit software.
-To find them, go to the Issue Report section that provides information on the website about key SEO parameters which are broken down into 16 categories.
+To find them, go to the Issue Report section.

 Increasing audience engagement

-If you want to boost your site’s audience engagement, you’ll need to:
+So, if you want to boost your site’s audience engagement, a comprehensive content audit may be a great starting point.
+For this, you’ll need to:

 Using Google Analytics for SEO can help you track user engagement.
 To access it, go to the Reports tab and then click Engagement > Overview.